 Human Subjects Responsible Conduct of Research Course

-This RCR course is designed for researchers who work with human subjects or data derived from human subjects (e.g. clinical, survey, EHR, or ethnographic data).
+The Human Subjects RCR course is administered by UCSF Bioethics.
+It is offered twice a year during the Fall and Spring quarters.
+This course is designed for researchers who work with human subjects or data derived from human subjects (e.g. clinical, survey, EHR, or ethnographic data).
 The course is comprised of video and in-person lectures, readings, case studies, and weekly real-time small group discussions via Zoom.
 It addresses requirements and regulations for human subjects research, including IRB approval and consent.

-Responsible Conduct of Research is an 8-week course.
+Human Subjects RCR runs for eight weeks.
 Participants are expected to devote at least 4 hours per week to individual work and small group discussion.
-Receiving a passing grade in the course requires attending a one-hour discussion session by Zoom every week.
+This is a pass/fail course.
+Receiving a passing grade in the course requires attending a weekly one-hour Zoom discussion session.
 There are no exceptions to this rule.
+There will be a wide variety of days and times, Monday through Friday, for learners to attend weekly discussion sections.
+Learners will select their discussion section during the first week of the course.
 Topics include:

 - Overview of Human Subjects Research Regulations